-After joining in Beijing East IP since 2016, Mr. Yin is responsible for trademark prosecution and litigation for major domestic enterprises and the China affiliates of multi-national corporations, such as BSH, Epson, Lock&Lock, CATL, NucTech, Luna, Qutoutiao, Meitu, etc.
+After joining in East IP since 2016, Mr. Yin is responsible for trademark prosecution and litigation in China and the oversea trademark matters for multinational companies and startup, such as Simmons, BSH, EagleBurgmann, Epson, Sekisui Chemical, JVC, Lock&Lock, CATL, NucTech, Meitu, On Bright, Qitan Tech etc.

 Main working language: English, Chinese (native)